AmulyaVeldandi/AmulyaVeldandi/README.md

 # Hi there! 👋

-## 👩‍⚕️ Amulya Veldandi, MBBS, MS Health Informatics |📊 Healthcare Data Scientist | 🏥 Physician
+## 👩‍⚕️ Amulya Veldandi, MBBS, MSHI |📊 Healthcare Data Scientist | 🏥 Physician

 🔬 **Doctor by training, data scientist by passion.** I bridge the gap between **medicine and AI**, using machine learning, deep learning, and NLP to push the boundaries of **medical imaging and healthcare analytics**.
 My work is driven by a mission: **Transform data into decisions, pixels into diagnoses, and AI into impact.**